-The oversampling of Hispanic Black, and Asian households for the NHIS carries over to MEPS through the set of NHIS responding households eligible for sample selection for MEPS.
 For both Panel 18 and Panel 19, all households in the Asian, Hispanic, and Black domains were sampled with certainty (i.e., all households assigned to those domains were included in the MEPS).
-For Panel 18, the "Other, complete" domain roughly 63 percent of the available NHIS responding households were sampled for MEPS.
-For the "Other, partial complete" domain about 43 percent were sampled.
-For Panel 19, the corresponding percentages for the "Other, complete" domain and the "Other, partial complete" domain were about 66 percent and 42 percent, respectively.
+For Panel 18, the "Other, complete" domain was sampled at a rate of about 63 percent while the "Other, partial complete" domain was sampled at a rate of about 43 percent.
+For Panel 19, the corresponding sampling rates for the "Other, complete" domain and the "Other, partial complete" domain were about 66 percent and 42 percent, respectively.

 Within strata (domains) for both panels, responding NHIS households were selected for MEPS using a systematic sample selection procedure from among those eligible.
 For the "non-Other" strata households were all selected with certainty.
-Within strata involving "Others" (two strata for both panels), the selection was with probability proportionate to size (pps) where the size measure was the inverse of the NHIS initial probability of selection.
+Within strata involving "Others" (two strata for both panels) the selection was with probability proportionate to size (pps) where the size measure was the inverse of the NHIS initial probability of selection.
 The pps sampling was undertaken to help reduce the variability in the MEPS weights incurred due to the variability of the NHIS sampling rates.
 With the subsampling, households that were oversampled for MEPS in calendar year 2014 were those responding households in the NHIS identified as having members whose race/ethnicity was Hispanic, Black, or Asian for both panels.

 Typically, sample allocations across sample domains change from one MEPS panel to another.
-The sample domains used may also vary by panel, but this was not the case for Panel 18 and Panel 19.
+The sample domains used may also vary by panel although this was not the case for Panel 18 and Panel 19.
 When one compares unweighted measures (e.g., response rates) between panels and years, one should take into account such differences.
 If, for example, members of one domain have a lower propensity to respond than those of another domain, then if that domain has been allocated a higher proportion of the sample, the corresponding panel may have a lower unweighted response rate simply because of the differences in sample allocation.